johnston9/la-donut/README.md

 ### Size and Box Quantity Prices

 The owner is given the option to add size or box quantity prices to an item when they upload it.
 They simply check the box for which one they want.
 Upon submit they are automatically taken to the size or box quantity (which I have called the "Forsix" ) form to add the prices for that product.
-On the shop page and also on the view item page these price are displayed in radio boxes so that specif size or forsix and it's coinciding price can be added to the bag.
-This process called for a lot for precise code throughout the site as the boolean is_sizes or is_for_six and the particular size or forsix and it's price were needed at a number of places.
+On the shop page and also on the view item page these price are displayed in radio boxes so that specific size or forsix and its coinciding price can be added to the bag.
+This process called for a lot for precise code throughout the site as the Boolean is_sizes or is_for_six and the particular size or forsix and its price were needed at a number of places.

 ##### The forsix/size journey

  1. The owner selects is_sizes or is_for_six when uploading a product.
 A check is in place in the view to prevent a user selecting both.
 On submit a signal creates a Size and Forsix model object for that product.
 This is a safety measure to ensure products have a Size or Forsix model related to it or it would cause problems when Django goes to find the prices for that product were it not there.
-Further saftey measures are in the template if for some reason the Size or Forsix model was not found in the view.
+Further safety measures are in the template if for some reason the Size or Forsix model was not found in the view.

  <p align="center"><strong>Safety Check Against Both Being Checked</strong></p>